 Emergency Medical Services continue to expand yearly and make up most of our call volume.
 Therefore, the Fire District's commitment to this service will continue to be strong.
 The Fire District is committed to staffing a qualified emergency response team for both the citizens and visitors to the community.
-All of our engine companies provide at least EMT-D service level, the majority of engine companies are staffed and equipped to the EMT-Intermediate service level.
+All of our engine companies are equipped to the EMT-Intermediate service level.